 Before filing a personal injury claim, it’s natural to have many questions.
 One of the most common, as one might expect, comes down to the costs of hiring a personal injury attorney.
-Before working together, many of our clients will ask: how much do personal injury attorneys charge?
+Before working together, many of our clients will ask: How much does a personal injury lawyer cost in Denver?

 Luckily, when your personal injury lawyer works on contingency fees (like we do at the Paul Wilkinson Law Firm), you have no financial risk.
-Essentially, we only get paid if we win your case—it’s that simple.
-In this blog, we’re taking a closer look at the potential costs of a personal injury attorney and how contingency fees work.
+Essentially, we only get paid if we win your case — it’s that simple.
+In this blog, we’re taking a closer look at the potential costs of personal injury attorney fees in Denver and how contingency fees work.

 Table of Contents